 - Identify all overhead power lines and electrical equipment upon arrival at an incident scene. - Whenever you suspect electrical infrastructure is involved, or when in doubt, call LG&E, KU or ODP. - Hands off electrical systems. - Never attempt to disconnect electrical service. - Never touch power lines. - Assume all power lines are energized, and keep yourself and your equipment AT LEAST 20 feet away. - Even low-voltage electric shock can be fatal, and your gear does not insulate you against electric shock. - When responding to a substation or transformer fire, let it burn, evacuate the area, protect exposures, and direct any oil runoff away from water resources.

 Contact Information

-- In case of emergency, call LG&E, KU or ODP immediately at 800-331-7370 - For additional information, visit our website at Ige-ku.e-smartresponders.com first-responder beware
+- In case of emergency, call LG&E at 800-331-7370 or KU and ODP at 800-981-0600. - For additional information, visit our website at lge-ku.e-smartresponders.com.

+first-responder beware

 Thank You